-This usability-related property measures what \pr~needs to sacrifice in order to consistently apply the AFR tool.
+\rule{\linewidth}{0.4pt} {\bf Property 4: Minimal friction for \pr.} This usability-related property measures what \pr~needs to sacrifice in order to consistently apply the AFR tool.
 This property is motivated by the well-known findings that users prefer and are more likely to use protection solutions that introduce minimal friction to their daily life~\cite{coopamootoo2020usage,wright2002privacy}.

-\para{$\gcirc$: AFR$\crc{1}$, AFR$\crc{2}$, AFR$\crc{3}$, AFR$\crc{4}$, AFR$\crc{5}$ } So far, existing AFR tools all introduce some levels of ``disruption'' to \pr, whether it is adding visual noise, perturbations or transformations to \pr's online photos that rampages their original purpose, requiring \pr~to always wear odd makeup/clothes/accessories, or purchasing more powerful computing hardware/services to implement the AFR tool against continuely evolving \adv.
+\para{$\gcirc$: AFR$\crc{1}$, AFR$\crc{2}$, AFR$\crc{3}$, AFR$\crc{4}$, AFR$\crc{5}$ } So far, existing AFR tools all introduce some level of ``disruption'' to \pr, whether by adding visual noise, perturbations or transformations to \pr's online photos that distorts them, requiring \pr~to always wear odd makeup/clothes/accessories, or necessitating more powerful computing hardware/services to implement the AFR tool against continually evolving \adv.
 More research efforts are needed to limit the amount/type of disruption to users.